Money. Obviously. But that’s not all, is it?

 Pin it there.

-Personally after a couple decades of working at breakneck pace, I’m tapping-out.
+Anecdotally after a couple decades working at breakneck pace, I’m tapping-out.
 Pulling the ripcord.
 Reducing my wants and needs to their minimum due to a seismic mental shift that began three years ago.
 After a long pause, I will find a new way to contribute to society, that has very little to do with me “killing it”.

 Work is not bad.
 Society needs to run itself.
 Everyone must contribute in some way, whether by providing a crucial service or expressing themselves.
 We need to take care of each other – amuse each other – comfort each other.
 Our families, friends, and the world broadly.